TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

         Integrator and Developer are roles within the TYPO3 ecosystem.
-        Integrators are responsible for setting up and configuring the system, while developers create new extensions and features.
+        Integrators are responsible for setting up and configuring the system, and developers create new extensions and features.

     ..  _introduction-package:
     -   *Introduction Package*

-        The Introduction Package is an example package in TYPO3 that contains a pre-configured website with sample content and configurations.
+        The Introduction Package is a sample package in TYPO3 that contains a pre-configured website with content and configuration.

     ..  _irre:
     -   *IRRE*

-        IRRE (Inline Relational Record Editing) is a feature in TYPO3 that allows for the editing of related records directly within the backend.
+        IRRE (Inline Relational Record Editing) is a feature in TYPO3 where related (child) records can be edited directly in the backend (via a form).
-        It is displayed as a nested accordion structure (also supporting tabs) to manage child-records.
+        It is displayed in a nested accordion structure (also supports tabs).

     ..  _itemprocessor:
     -   *ItemProcessor*

-        An ItemProcessor is a component in TYPO3 that processes and manipulates individual data elements to be used within the FormEngine.
+        An ItemProcessor is a component that processes and manipulates individual data elements used within the FormEngine.

 *   L